cesarvr/blog/content/post/2018-05-22-create-containers.markdown

   +--------+
 ```

-After creating the new process we need to tell the parent process to wait until the child finish execution, otherwise the child can become a [zombie](https://en.wikipedia.org/wiki/Zombie_process).
+After creating the new process we need to tell the parent process to wait until the child finishes execution, otherwise the child can become a [zombie](https://en.wikipedia.org/wiki/Zombie_process).
 The [wait](http://man7.org/linux/man-pages/man2/wait.2.html) system call does just that.

 ```c
  wait(nullptr); //wait for every child.
 ```

-We update the code will look like this:
+The updated code will look like this:

 ```c++
 #include <iostream>